 A year earlier Britton had battled a fresh, new face in the welterweight division, Mickey Walker, and while it was a no-decision affair, most thought the young battler they called “The Toy Bulldog” had gotten the better of it, despite suffering a first round knockdown.
 A year later, Walker was viewed as a rising force, a future champion.
-Just 21, he had already answered the bell more than 60 times, 19 since the first match with Britton just 15 months before.
+Just twenty-one, he had already answered the bell more than sixty times, including nineteen fights since the first match with Britton just fifteen months before.
 (Yes, boxers believed in staying active back in the day.)

 Britton vs Walker II attracted great interest from fight fans, and some fifteen thousand crammed into Madison Square Garden to see a fast-paced and dramatic battle.
 But from the opening bell it was evident Britton did not have the strength to withstand the two-fisted assault of his ferocious challenger.
 If he were to prevail, it would be by guile and ringsmarts; did he have enough to keep the bulldog at bay?